shubhatRashid/pomodora_app_python/README.md

 * The same goes for the break period as well.
 * Now once we have imported the required libraries, the next thing is to create a GUI interference.
 * Pomodoro means “Tomato” in Italian.
 In order to make this GUI look realistic, we will use a Tomato image as the background image.
 * You can add the background image to the Tkinter application using the Canvas widget.
-Finally speaking about the final part of the project is to program the * countdown timer.
+Finally speaking about the final part of the project is to program the countdown timer.
+*Technologies used : python with tkinter